AZO234/RaspberryPi_BareMetal/rp_uart/README.md

 * Pin10 RXD(GPIO15/ALT5)

 If you can run this program,
-Host PC key input will be callback.
+Host PC key input will callback.

 -----